-Backgrounder: Bill C-15 – United Nations Declaration on the Rights of Indigenous Peoples Act
+Backgrounder: United Nations Declaration on the Rights of Indigenous Peoples Act

-On December 3, 2020, the Minister of Justice and Attorney General of Canada introduced Bill C-15, United Nations Declaration on the Rights of Indigenous Peoples Act.
-Introducing legislation to advance full implementation of the Declaration is a key step in renewing the Government of Canada’s relationship with Indigenous peoples.
+On June 21, 2021, the United Nations Declaration on the Rights of Indigenous Peoples Act received Royal Assent and immediately came into force.
+This legislation advances the implementation of the Declaration as a key step in renewing the Government of Canada’s relationship with Indigenous peoples.

 - take all measures necessary to ensure the laws of Canada are consistent with the Declaration